A note on the quartic generalized Korteweg-de Vries equation in weighted Sobolev spaces: Definitions and Preliminaries

-for all $t>0$ and almost any $x\in \R$.
-Moreover, the $L^2$--norm of the last term above can be controlled by
+for all $t > 0$ and almost any $x \in \R$.
+Moreover, the $L^2$--norm of the last term above can be controlled as follows:

-Notice that in \cite{FLP2015} they treated the particular case of $s=2\alpha$ and $r=\alpha$, for $0<\alpha<1$.
-However a careful analysis of their proof reveals that this result can be extended to the slightly more general situation stated here.\\
+It is important to note that in \cite{FLP2015}, they specifically considered the case of $s = 2\alpha$ and $r = \alpha$ for $0 < \alpha < 1$.
+However, a careful analysis of their proof reveals that this result can be extended to the slightly more general situation described here.